Promoting Cardiovascular & Respiratory Health

 What will the office space look like?

-Fellows located in the Steve Hicks School of Social Work will share an office space with other fellows.
-Fellows in the Dell Medical School will have their own cubicle workspace.
-In addition, your primary mentor may be located in a different location and may offer you an additional office space.
+All fellows will have their own cubicle workspace in Texas Social Work.
+In addition, your primary mentor may be located in a different location (e.g., Dell Medical School) and may offer you an additional office space.

 What kind of computer will I have?

-Fellows will order a new desktop or laptop computer, plus necessary software, with assistance from an administrative assistant.
+Fellows will order a new laptop computer, plus necessary software & peripherals, with assistance from an administrative assistant.

 Are there funds to recruit my own research assistants?